 We continuously work towards more sustainable material choices.
 Plastic has been used thus far due to its durability and predictable quality.
 Kiondo baskets made of plastic are easy to clean and can take water making them very versatile and suitable for outdoors too.
 Additionally, the plastic meets food grade standards which means that our products can be used in contact with food and are thus safe.

-Mifuko uses recycled plastic as much as possible.
+Mifuko uses upcycled plastic as much as possible.
 We design materials together with local factories.
 The amount of recycled or upcycled plastic varies.
-Black, white and grey baskets have at least 30 percent recycled plastic.
-Unfortunately, the local factory that makes our plastic is currently not able produce other colours with recycled plastic.
+Black, white and grey baskets have at least 30 percent upcycled plastic.
+Unfortunately, the local factory that makes our plastic is currently not able produce other colours with recycled or upcycled plastic.

 Upcycling, also known as creative reuse, is the process of transforming by-products, waste materials, useless, or unwanted products into new materials or products of better quality and environmental value.
 (Source: Wikipedia)